shnewto/ashpaper/README.md

 ```

 ## Some caveats about compliance with the informal spec
-- It's entirely possible at this point that some of my implementation deviates from the spec in unintended ways.
+- It is possible at this point that my implementation deviates from the spec in unintended ways.
 If you spot anything like that, please raise an issue :heart: :heart:
 - The alliteration and rhyming rules are still unimplemented.